Aviation Industry Jobs

 By Deshan Mendis

-Last updated on September 22, 2023
+Last updated on September 6, 2024

 Why Work in the Aviation Industry?

-The aviation industry is rapidly growing — it supports more than 87 million jobs globally and is projected to grow 23% between 2016-2026 in the US.
+This industry is rapidly growing — it supports more than 87 million jobs globally and is projected to grow 23% between 2016-2026 in the US.
 In addition to increasing opportunities, an aviation career offers the chance to travel internationally and collaborate with colleagues from diverse backgrounds.

-• Travel the world — Permanent or contract-based aviation industry jobs can require traveling across the world in a single week!
+• Travel the world — Permanent or contract-based jobs can require traveling across the world in a single week!
 As a pilot or flight attendant, you have the chance to travel even when you are off the clock and may be eligible for discounted travel or free tickets.

-What Types of Careers are in the Aviation Industry?
+What Types of Careers Are Available?

 Flight Attendant